Festival death teen's mum speaks of loss

 The message to festivalgoers described a "dangerous high-strength or bad-batch substance on site".

-Organisers said on social media that they were "devastated" about the deaths.
+Organisers said on social media they were "devastated" about the deaths.

+Festivalgoer Liam Blair, from Southampton, was one of thousands of revellers making their way home early after the event's cancellation.

+He said closing the festival early was a "respectful" decision and that there was an atmosphere of "shock" as news of the deaths spread.